based on standard parts

 As a participant in iGEM, or just a friend, you have seen how astonishing iGEM has become.
 Now we need your help.
 Read how you can help on our Donate page.

-We are currently offering a variety of sponsor packages for the iGEM 2015 iGEM season.
+We will offer a variety of sponsor packages for the iGEM 2016 iGEM season.